 A few days ago, I had a game of badminton with 2 of my friends whom I met during my summer school in Tianjin 4 years ago.
 We had a nice chat over some drinks of iced milo outside Macdonalds after that.
 Among the things that we talked about, they commented about my calm personality.
 I guess it was from the way I normally speak, I sounded rather calm to them.
 One of them even asked, “Celeste, why are you so calm?!!”
 I answered, “I don’t know!
 I guess I was born like that!”

 This reminds me of a story that my parents used to share with me about an incident that happened when I was a small kid.
 I was only 2-3 years old then.
 My brother was still in my mother’s tummy and my sister not born yet.
-My parents brought me to some shophouses in Bukit Panjang to shop.
-My parents were probably too engrossed with shopping for their household goods that it took them quite some time before they noticed that I had gone missing.
+My parents brought me to a market with some shophouses in Bukit Panjang for breakfast and shopping one morning.
+I was still dressed in my pyjamas.
+It was really crowded so it was easy to lose my parents.
+They were probably too engrossed with shopping for their household goods that it took them quite some time before they noticed that I had gone missing.
 Frantically, they quickly went back to the original place where they had lost me to look for me.
-And there I was, they found me sitting on a bench calmly, not crying or anything, but just patiently waiting for my parents to return and find me.
+And there I was, they found me sitting calmly on a slightly elevated platform in front of a fruit stall, not crying or anything, but just patiently waiting for them to return and find me.
 My father said I was a smart child because I was obedient and remembered what my parents told me: if I were to get lost in a crowded place, don’t run around to try and look for them by myself, but just stay where I am and wait for them to come back and find me.
 So I did exactly what I was told.
 I guess my calm personality already prevailed at such a young age.

 When I was in secondary school, my friends used to say I was emotionless or expressionless.
 I guess I had a tendency of not letting my emotions show easily on my face, whether I was happy or sad.
 I didn’t like to show my vulnerable sides in front of people, even my friends and family, so I ended up having a poker face most of the time.
 LOL.